-- 8.16 There are only three ways in which an application can be removed from the Association's housing list: - where the applicant has died - where the applicant has requested removal from the list if this request is made verbally and not in writing, the organisation will then confirm the request by letter - where the applicant fails to respond to a periodic review of the housing list if applicants fail to respond to a request for information or contact as part of the annual review of the housing list, they will be removed from the housing list
+- where the applicant has requested removal from the list if this request is made verbally and not in writing, the organisation will then confirm the request by letter. - where the applicant fails to respond to a periodic review of the housing list if applicants fail to respond to a request for information or contact as part of the annual review of the housing list, they will be removed from the housing list. - An application can be removed if an applicant is rehoused or if an applicant has requested to be removed from the housing list.